gzussa/javacodegen/README.md

 java -jar javacodegen.jar outputfolder/ -p foo inputfile1.xml inputfile2.xml ...
 ```

-The `outputfoler/` represent the folders where generated files should be written on your disk
+- The `outputfolder/` represents the folder where generated files will be written on your disk.
-The `foo` parameter represent the name of the plugin you want to use
+- The `foo` parameter represent the name of the plugin you want to use.
-`xml` input files are input files for your plugins.
+- `xml` input files are input files for your plugins.
 Input file configuration is specific to each plugin.
 Please check plugin documentation to get more details on how to create input files.

 ## Get Involved
 ### Ways to Contribute